mevaere/spnet-blog/informatique/python/protection.md

 ## ℹ Introduction

 Python scripts can be protected in order to avoid stealing of intellectual property, algorithms or anything else you want to hide from the final user.
-As using an interpreter ( usually CPython), your code is translated from human readable language (python) in python bytecodes (stored in `__pycache__`) ; with some modifications of CPython source code, you could extract all the code (even if it's obfuscated) without difficulties.
+As using an interpreter (usually CPython), your code is translated from human readable language (python) in python bytecodes (stored in `__pycache__`) ; with some modifications of CPython source code, you could extract all the code (even if it's obfuscated) without difficulties.

 ```{admonition} How to dump code object to disk ?
 Compile Python from source.
 Modify the `_PyEval_EvalFrameDefault` function such that it dumps the code object to disk.
 ```

 In this article, I propose two ways of protecting your python scripts.
-An easy one using a python tools named **PyArmor** which relies on an external unknown not open-source library and a solider one using a tool which I appreciate whose name is **Enigma Protector** (it protects executable on windows 💠).
+An easy one using a python tool named **PyArmor** which relies on an external unknown not open-source library and a solider one using a tool which I appreciate whose name is **Enigma Protector** (it protects executable on windows 💠).

 ## 🛡 Using [PyArmor](https://github.com/dashingsoft/pyarmor)